Chrystian Barletta

-Chrystian Amaral Barletta de Almeida (born 5 July 2001), known as Chrystian Barletta or just Chrystian, is a Brazilian professional footballer who plays as a forward for Corinthians.
+Chrystian Amaral Barletta de Almeida (born 5 July 2001), known as Chrystian Barletta or just Chrystian, is a Brazilian professional footballer who plays as a forward for Sport Recife.

 Club career

 Joinville

 Born in Limeira, São Paulo, Chrystian began his career at SE Renovicente, and moved to Joinville in August 2016.
 He made his senior debut with the club on 9 October 2019, coming on as a second-half substitute and scoring his team's second in a 4–2 away loss against Avaí, for the year's Copa Santa Catarina.

 In November 2019, Chrystian went on a trial at Sporting CP, but later returned to Joinville and appeared with the under-20 side in the 2020 Copa São Paulo de Futebol Júnior.
 Definitely promoted to the main squad on 20 January 2020, he featured sparingly before renewing his contract for two years on 31 December, and being immediately loaned to Bahia.

 After mainly featuring for the under-23 team of Bahia, Chrystian returned to JEC on 1 June 2021, for the Série D. He then became a regular starter for the side, as they were knocked out in the round of 16 of the 2021 Série D, and narrowly avoided relegation in the 2022 Campeonato Catarinense.